Top 35 Best Beatles Movies To Watch

 Average

-The documentary was widely praised, earning Best Documentary at the 70th British Academy Film Awards and Outstanding Documentary or Nonfiction Special at the 69th Primetime Creative Arts Emmy Awards.
+Celebrated by critics, the documentary captured the Best Documentary title at the 70th British Academy Film Awards and was honored with Outstanding Documentary or Nonfiction Special at the 69th Primetime Creative Arts Emmy Awards.

 4